Millennials now constitute the largest workforce and consumer segment in the United States.

 This presents a challenge for the oil, gas and coal industries.
 Delivering innovations that reduce pollution, mitigate climate change, and increase sustainability aren’t just good for impressing consumers.
 They are imperative in attracting a talented workforce.

 Fast Company reports that 40% of millennials would take a pay cut to work for a more environmentally sustainable company.
-25% of Gen Xers and 17% of Baby Boomers said the same.
+Additionally, 25% of Gen Xers and 17% of Baby Boomers said the same.

 They want to help those in need through initiatives like renewable energy co-ops provided for in the Future Energy Jobs Act in Illinois that provides low-income individuals with reduced utility bills – all powered by solar energy.